-- A majority of officers' compensation is at risk. - A majority of officers' compensation is tied to the Company's financial performance and growth in stockholder value. - Forty percent of officers' equity awards are subject to the Company achieving specific performance criteria over a three-year time horizon. - Both executives and directors are subject to share ownership guidelines. - The Company has adopted a compensation clawback policy that applies to all executive officers. - The Committee engages an independent compensation consultant to advise on executive compensation.
+- A majority of officers' compensation is at risk (as defined below). - A majority of officers' compensation is tied to the Company's financial performance and growth in stockholder value. - Forty percent of officers' equity awards are subject to the Company achieving specific performance criteria over a three-year time horizon.

+- Both executives and directors are subject to share ownership guidelines. - The Company has adopted a compensation clawback policy and an anti-hedging/pledging policy that applies to all executive officers. - The Committee engages an independent compensation consultant to advise on executive compensation.